Jenatko/VariYO/README.md

 * Piezo buzzer (adjustable volume, rise and sink trhreshold)
 * After-flight summary (take-off, landing, min and max altitude; max rise and sink (10s avg), flight time)

-Tthen obviously system stuff such as time, monitoring battery charge status
+Then obviously system stuff such as time, monitoring battery charge status

 And some not so standard fetures for paragliding vario:
 * Magnetic compass
-* Temperature and gumidity logger (every minute, hour or day)
+* Temperature and humidity logger (every minute, hour or day)
 * Chess for parawaiting and stuff (no UI tho, only PvP)
 * Since the .gpx tracklog contains many additional data originally for debugging, my [friend](https://github.com/jurajpalenik) did a python script to convert the tracklog into .srt format to use as a subtitles to actioncam footage (containing vario, alt, speed,...).

-###Programming
+### Programming
 Programming can be done via USB if SAM-BA bootloader is present in the microcontroller.
 To burn the bootloader, microcontroller programmer is however required (or getting somewhere preprogrammed chip, i know they are on Arduino Zero)

+User interface is almost fully adjustable, so whatever from the mentioned fucntionality can be turned on or off, places wherever on the screen, with three different font sizes, display units and so on.

 ## Acknowledgments